Kaushaljoshi29/odin_Landing_Page/README.md

 # Odin_Landing_Page
 A landing page project build as a part of The Odin Project.

 Build only for Desktop Screens.
+No responsive design concepts implemented.

 Acknowledgement: Hero Image - Template by floringheorghe on @creativemarket.
                  Main Section Images - Free Images provided by https://www.flaticon.com.